 Is There Anything I Should Bring With Me?

 You are welcome to bring water bottles and even coolers on-site with you.
 There are three city water fountains throughout the park.
 Snacks, drinks, ice cream, and souvenirs are available in the Registration/Gift Yurt.
 Glass containers or alcohol are not permitted on site.

 How Long Does It Take?

 Allow four hours for Aerial Forest reservations, which includes time for checking in, harnessing, a safety briefing, and three hours of climbing.
 You might want to arrive about 15 minutes before your reservation to give yourself ample time to check-in.
 On average, each trail takes about 30 to 45 minutes to complete, more time may be needed to complete longer and more difficult trails.

 Are There Any Age Or Weight Restrictions?

 In order to climb without adult supervision in the Aerial Forest, you must be at least 14 years old.
 Adult supervision is required for ages 13 years and younger.
-Five and six-year-olds may climb in the Aerial Forest when accompanied by a paying adult, one-on-one, on the purple trails only.
+Six-year-olds may climb in the Aerial Forest when accompanied by a paying adult, one-on-one, on the purple trails only.
 There is a maximum weight limit of 265 pounds in the Aerial Forest.

 Do I Need A Reservation?